 This amazingly delicious recipe for what, in my opinion, is the World’s Best Oven Roasted Salsa, is a recipe I’ve been making a lot lately, practically all summer long.
-I keep making it for two reasons: first, because it’s so amazingly delicious, and secondly, because we finally found a tomato source.
+I keep making it for two reasons: first, because it’s so amazingly delicious, and secondly, because we finally found a fantastic fresh tomato source.
 Sounds like I’ve found a drug source, right? 😀

 My husband has been playing guitar for a little church out in the country, in Middle Tennessee.
 This “out in the country” place is a bit more gentrified than The Boonies, where we live.
 But make no mistake, it is still, very much, “out in the country”.
 And because we made the right connections in this little community, we’ve been in Tomato Heaven, all summer long, for about 1/3 of the price one might pay at any other farmer’s market.
 Which really beats the heck out of us attempting to grow tomatoes for the deer and squirrels of Middle Tennessee.
 If it sounds like I’m being a bit (tomato) cagey, (pun intended), well, yes.
 I’m guarding my source.
 Supply and demand, baby.